microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 ## Conclusion

 Using the guidance from this walkthrough, you were able to deploy infrastructure by running a CIT that you built yourself.
 Additionally, if you completed the Cobalt [Quickstart Guide](./2_QUICK_START_GUIDE.md), you also deployed infrastructure by running our [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md "AZ Hello World - Cobalt Infrastructure Template").
 Both of these deployments were designed in way that would give you a basic understanding of the Cobalt Developer Workflow (i.e. create/choose a template ---> init ---> select workspace ---> plan ---> apply ---> destroy) that you can build on.
 This is why we'd like to point out that these two deployments did not include automated testing.
-Moving forward, however, we strongly encourage automated testing as a major part of your Cobalt Dev Workflow and SDLC.
+Moving forward, however, we strongly encourage automated testing as a major part of your Cobalt Developer Workflow, SDLC and Cobalt [OSS contributions](https://opensource.microsoft.com/codeofconduct/faq/).
 Please continue to the recommended next step for guidance on automated testing in Cobalt.

 ### **Recommended Next Step:** *[Testing Cobalt Templates](./4_TEMPLATE_TESTING.md).*